iYadavVaibhav/iyadavvaibhav.github.io/_posts/notepad.md

 - poltly built on top of D3
 - python api uses plotly.js

-Chart Studio
-- is like Tableau web edit and public.
-- Can create and host data, charts and dashboards.
-- can explore other people's work.
-- charts are interactable and linked together.
-- can be reverse engineered.
-- can host notebooks as well.

 Plotly Library:
 - data - result of go.chartType(x=, y=, others=....)